Geeksltd/GCop/Rules/GCop132.md

 ## Rule description

-The potential benefit of using var instead of type is in readability and brevity.
+The potential benefit of using `var` instead of type is in readability and brevity.
 When the type of the variable is clear on the right side of the assignment (e.g. via a cast or a constructor call), there is no benefit of also having it on the left side.

-There is one exception which is where the type is a delegate type such as Action or Func.
+There is one exception which is where the type is a delegate type such as `Action` or `Func`.

 ## Example 1